 A: The book category is for photographers who have published a body of work in book form within the last 5 years from the time of submission.

 Submission to this category is in 2 parts.
-First is the online submission which must a series of 5 digital images as a sampling from the book, including the book cover.
+First is the online submission which must a series of 10 digital images as a sampling from the book, including the book cover (first picture).
 After submitting via the online process, a hard copy of the book must be mailed to our offices at the address below, bearing a postmark no later than the submission deadline.
 Books must clearly bear the Entry ID obtained during the online submission process.
 Entries will not be considered if a hard copy of the book is not received within the time-frame allowed.
 No refunds will be issued for incomplete entries.